 This is a college-prep high school biology course that will include dissection as well as the methods and concepts of classification, biochemistry, cellular biology, molecular and Mendelian genetics, evolution, and ecosystems.

 It is expected that the reading will be completed at home in preparation for each class.
 Labs will be completed in class as much as possible.
 Any testing will be completed at home.
 There will also be several required lab reports.

 The following text will be used:

 Apologia Exploring Creation with Biology 2nd edition

 The solutions and test book is recommended

 The notebook journal is optional

-Cost is $3 a class with a materials fee of $10 for each semester
+Cost is $4 a class plus a materials fee

 Dissection tools and specimens will be provided